jgyates/genmon/README.md

 The SMS implementation utilizes a [Twilio](www.twilio.com) account for sending SMS messages.
 A free trial account is available and pricing for a non-trial account information is on the Twilio site.

+The program will send a short text message when the generator enters the following states: READY, RUNNING, EXERCISING, ALARM, SERVICEDUE.

 To install the Twilio support library type:

      sudo pip install twilio